tldr-pages/tldr/pages/linux/fincore.md

 # fincore

-> Disable how much cache memory a file is taking.
+> Display how much cache memory a file is taking.
 > More information: <https://manned.org/fincore>.

 - Display cache details for a file: